RonaldAllanRivera/book-reader/README.md

-# Book Reader – Scholastic Learning Zone Automation
+# Book Reader – Web Reading & Quiz Automation

-A small but production-grade Python automation tool that assists with reading and quizzes in **Scholastic Learning Zone (SLZ)**.

-The goal is to behave like a focused personal assistant:
+An end‑to‑end Python automation project for **browser-based reading and quiz platforms** that drives a real web app, coordinates a desktop GUI, OCR, and an LLM, and is structured like a small production system.

+At a high level, this tool:

-- Open the SLZ student login URL in Chrome.
+- Open the reading platform's student login URL in Chrome.
 - Let you log in manually, then continue the automation.
 - Help you read a chosen book by **transcribing page screenshots** with local OCR (easyocr), showing a progress indicator and full transcripts.
 - After reading, help with the associated **quiz** by **transcribing quiz screenshots** and calling a **remote OpenAI‑compatible LLM** to suggest the best answers, using the book transcript as context.
-- Surface quiz questions, options, and the AI suggestion **directly in the Tkinter GUI log**, so you can quickly see what to click in SLZ.
+- Surface quiz questions, options, and the AI suggestion **directly in the Tkinter GUI log**, so you can quickly see what to click in the browser.

-This repository is structured, configurable, and testable in a way that reflects modern full‑stack engineering practices.
+- Wrap everything in a layered, configurable codebase with clear separation between UI, automation, config, and LLM integration.

 > **Disclaimer**
 > This project is intended for **personal learning assistance only**.
-Respect Scholastic’s Terms of Service and your school’s policies.
+Respect the reading platform’s Terms of Service and your school’s policies.
 Do not use it for cheating, mass-scraping, or abusive traffic.

+---

+## Tech Stack (high level)

+- **Python 3.11+** – core language
+- **Selenium (Chrome)** – browser automation against a live SPA
+- **Tkinter** – desktop GUI for orchestration and logs
+- **easyocr + Pillow + numpy** – local OCR pipeline for screenshots
+- **HTTP/REST LLM client** – OpenAI‑style `/chat/completions` integration
+- **dotenv + YAML + dataclasses** – configuration and typed settings

 ---